Welsh Streets, Liverpool: Later history

+The terraced houses have outlasted many later housing developments, such as towers and tenements.
+Some properties were lost during World War II bombing, but by the 1950s, maps indicated that they had been replaced with typical post-war housing on streets including Kelvin Grove, Wynnstay Street and Madryn Street.

+During the early 1970s, the Welsh Streets Residents' Association formed as part of a campaign seeking an "improvement area" designation to prevent potential dereliction due to blight and neglect.
+During a public meeting in September 1973, a motion for the designation garnered support from 60 tenants, leading to a survey of all 780 homes.
+By November of the following year, over 50 residents marched with a petition signed by 200 people to the Lord Mayor of Liverpool, opposing proposed demolitions.
+The residents advocated for modernisation, expressing concerns that landlords had ceased maintenance in anticipation of demolition.

-The terraced houses have outlasted many subsequent housing developments, such as towers and tenements.
-Some properties were lost during World War II bombing and were replaced during the 1950s and 1960s with housing typical of that period, but not in keeping with the original architecture.
-The streets with post-war houses were Kelvin Grove, Wynnstay Street and Madryn Street, with the replacement houses built detached from the original houses, thus reducing the number of properties in the available space compared to the original terraced arrangement.
-During the early 1970s, the Welsh Streets Residents' Association was formed, as part of a campaign by residents to help seek an "improvement area" designation for their district out of fear that blight and neglect could risk houses becoming derelict.
-During a public meeting in September 1973, a motion calling for the area to designated an improvement area was supported by 60 tenants in attendance.
-The motion was followed by a wider survey of all 780 homes to ascertain the opinions of all residents.
-A map from the 1970s showed partial demolition and redevelopment had already started on the opposite side of the Welsh Streets, specifically in Jolliffe Street and Foxhill Street, with those streets and others to the south having been entirely redeveloped by the end of the 1980s.
+In November 1978, Liverpool City Council decided that numerous areas would be declared "Housing Action Areas", including part of the Welsh Streets region.
+Compulsory purchase orders followed over the next few years of many houses in the area.
+Notices of compulsory purchase for parts of Wynnstay Street, Voelas Street and Rhiwlas Street started to appear from the end of the 1970s, which had been designated as clearance areas comprising houses noted as being "unfit for human habitation".
+A map from the 1970s showed partial demolition and redevelopment had already started on the opposite side of the Welsh Streets, specifically in Jolliffe Street and Foxhill Street, with those streets and others to the south disappearing from maps by the end of the 1980s.
+Compulsory purchases continued throughout the 1980s.

-Around half of the houses originally constructed by Richard Owens around Liverpool had already been lost by the early 21st century, with the original clearance plans accounting for the loss of over 10% of the remaining houses.
+Around half of the houses originally constructed by Richard Owens around Liverpool had already been lost by the early 21st century.
 In 2006, the then Leader of the Opposition David Cameron visited the streets with Michael Heseltine and said he was baffled by the proposed clearance plans.
-The area went through a decline during the latter part of the 20th century, with half of Voelas Street being demolished and properties gradually becoming derelict as residents moved out.
-Most of the houses were still inhabited until early 2007.
+The area experienced decline during the latter part of the 20th century with the gradual abandonment of properties, though many houses were still inhabited until early 2007.